anthello147/passwds-gen/README.md

 ## Usage examples
 To use passwds-gen, open Terminal/Command Prompt and execute one of the commands shown in the below usage examples.
 If you are unsure, you can always just type `passwds-gen --help` into Terminal.

-Note: do not type in the '$' sign at the Terminal/Command Prompt when executing these commands.
+Note: do not type in the '$' sign in Terminal/Command Prompt when executing these commands.
 It is simply there to show the required user privileges.

 Without command-line flags or options:
 ```commandline